LuisMayo/GoogleSTTtoSRTConverter/README.md

-# AudioSubGenerator
+# GoogleSTTtoSRTConverter
-Subtitles Generator in format SRT for a piece of Audio using Google Cloud's Speech-To-Text technology
+Converts the response from Google Cloud's Speech to text service into SRT format